BAITC-Hacks/hack-903024d0-steppedev/README.md

 6. Click a forecast point for **Why this forecast?**, switch turbine, or inspect similar historical periods. **Ask WindOps AI** explains the displayed data.

 Other scenarios include increased forecast uncertainty and historical mode.
 Forecast tables support CSV export.
 Notifications, settings, keyboard-accessible dialogs, mobile navigation, and reduced motion are implemented.

+The interface supports **English, Русский, and Қазақша**.
+Use the language selector in the header or settings; the choice is saved on the device.
+On first use, the interface follows a supported browser language, falling back to English.
+Switching languages preserves the active scenario, forecasts, event history, and copilot conversation.

+The overview starts with an operator brief: station condition, recommended action, and a shortcut to the relevant screen.
+Power is explicitly distinguished from energy, and the operator guide explains expected versus observed output, forecast ranges, confidence, and UTC timestamps.
+See [localization and operator interface](docs/LOCALIZATION.md) for maintenance details.

 ## Data and backend integration